sophifang/recipes-and-ratings-analysis/README.md

 **Null Hypothesis:** There is no difference in ratings between recipes with a quick cooking time (< 20 minutes) and a longer cooking time (20+ minutes).\
 **Alternative Hypothesis:** There is a difference in ratings between recipes with a quick cooking time (< 20 minutes) and a longer cooking time (20+ minutes).\
 **Test Statistic**: For this permutation test, we will be using the difference between group means (average rating of recipes with long cooking time - average rating of recipes with quick cooking time)\
-**Significance Level:** We chose a significance level of 5%
+**Significance Level:** We chose a significance level of 5%\
+\
+Our permutation test simulated 500 differences between randomly shuffled fast and slow recipe cooking times (fast - slow).
+The histogram below visualizes the distribution of differences as well as plots the observed difference (fast - slow).
 <iframe src="assets/differences_fig.html" width=900 height=600 frameBorder=0></iframe>
 **p-value:** 1.0\
-**Conclusion:** We fail to reject the null, meaning that there is a difference in ratings between recipes with a quick cooking time (< 20 minutes) and a longer cooking time (20+ minutes).
+**Conclusion:** Our results return a p-value of 1, and given a significance level of 5%, we reject the null, meaning that the distribution of ratings in recipes with a quick completion time is not the same as the ditribution of ratings in recipes with a slow completition time.
+We fail to reject the null, meaning that there is a difference in ratings between recipes with a quick cooking time (< 20 minutes) and a longer cooking time (20+ minutes).